Skip to main content

 An energy audit is an investment in your home’s future.
 It exposes inefficiencies, equips you with actionable solutions, and puts real money back in your pocket.

-At Grasshopper Heating & Cooling, we’re Clifton Park’s trusted experts, helping homeowners enjoy lower bills and greater comfort with professional energy audits.
+At Grasshopper Heating, Cooling, Plumbing & Electrical, we’re Clifton Park’s trusted experts, helping homeowners enjoy lower bills and greater comfort with professional energy audits.

 Book your professional HVAC energy audit today and start saving tomorrow!